George Alexander Foundation Scholarship

 - one academic reference – from a person qualified to comment on your academic studies, preferably a subject coordinator from your secondary school and/or your school principal.

-- one character reference – from a person competent to supply a character reference (for example, a person with whom you have undertaken volunteer work or community activities or a current or past employer) outlining your suitability for the scholarship.
-This statement cannot be written by someone related to you.
-The referee must state relationship to applicant.
+- one character reference – from a current or past employer or a person competent to supply a character reference (for example, a person with whom you have undertaken community service, sporting or volunteer activities.

-Applicants who do not submit one academic and one character reference are to be deemed ineligible, ie two academic or character references are not acceptable.
+Applicants who do not submit one academic and one character reference will be deemed ineligible and references from the same people are not acceptable.

-Seven scholarships are available.
-Each scholarship is valued at $8000 per year, for a period of three years.
-The total value of the scholarship is $24,000.
+Up to seven scholarships are available.
+Each scholarship is valued at $8000 per year, for up to three years.

 How to apply